stupidmankind/BYpassDoc/docs/source/commands/winappxclose.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Enter the instance name.

 **Close App**
-	Also close Application when finish
+	Also close Application when finish.